barisaxo/Strayhorn/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your fork.
 5. Create a pull request to the main repository.

+## Errors

+If you encounter any errors or issues while using Strayhorn, please submit a ticket by following these steps:

+1. Go to the [Issues](https://github.com/barisaxo/strayhorn/issues) section of the repository.
+2. Click on the `New Issue` button.
+3. Provide a descriptive title for the issue.
+4. In the description, include detailed information about the error or issue, including steps to reproduce it, the expected behavior, and any relevant screenshots or logs.
+5. Submit the issue.

 ## License